Truist Securities Maintains Medtronic (MDT) Hold Recommendation

 What are Other Shareholders Doing?

-Carnegie Capital Asset Management holds 30K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 27K shares, representing an increase of 9.29%.
-The firm decreased its portfolio allocation in MDT by 99.90% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 30,726K shares representing 2.31% ownership of the company.
+In it's prior filing, the firm reported owning 30,120K shares, representing an increase of 1.97%.
+The firm decreased its portfolio allocation in MDT by 9.55% over the last quarter.

+Wellington Management Group Llp holds 29,857K shares representing 2.24% ownership of the company.
+No change in the last quarter.

-Boston Trust Walden holds 280K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 257K shares, representing an increase of 8.11%.
-The firm decreased its portfolio allocation in MDT by 99.91% over the last quarter.
+Capital Research Global Investors holds 28,815K shares representing 2.17% ownership of the company.
+In it's prior filing, the firm reported owning 28,777K shares, representing an increase of 0.13%.
+The firm decreased its portfolio allocation in MDT by 11.35% over the last quarter.

-Paradigm Asset Management Co holds 19K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

-There are 3193 funds or institutions reporting positions in Medtronic.
-This is an increase of 28 owner(s) or 0.88% in the last quarter.
-Average portfolio weight of all funds dedicated to MDT is 0.57%, an increase of 1.92%.
-Total shares owned by institutions decreased in the last three months by 0.25% to 1,260,883K shares.
-The put/call ratio of MDT is 0.82, indicating a bullish outlook.

 Medtronic Background Information